Gaylord Perry: Cleveland Indians (1972–1975)

-Before the 1974 season, Major League Baseball added to Rule 8.02, now nicknamed "Gaylord's Rule", allowing umpires to call an automatic ball if they suspected a spitball, and eject the pitcher on the second offense.
+Before the 1974 season, MLB added to Rule 8.02, now nicknamed "Gaylord's Rule", allowing umpires to call an automatic ball if they suspected a spitball, and eject the pitcher on the second offense.
 During spring training, the Indians acquired Perry's brother Jim from the Tigers as part of a three-team trade including the Yankees.
 Gaylord was named AL Player of the Month in June 1974, after winning six complete games.
-In July, he started for the AL in the All-Star Game, the only time he started the game, but he got no decision in the AL's 7-2 loss.
+In July, he started for the AL in the All-Star Game, the only time he started the game but had no decision in the AL's 7-2 loss.
 Perry won 21 games in 1974, and was Cleveland's last 20-game winner until Cliff Lee in 2008; his brother added 17 wins, with the pair accounting for half of the team's 77 victories.

 Perry feuded with player-manager Frank Robinson after Robinson was acquired during the 1974 season.
 Perry told the press that he wanted to earn "one dollar more" than Robinson's $173,000 salary.
 They also feuded over Robinson's training regimen during spring training in 1975.
 Perry began the 1975 season with a 6–9 record and a 3.55 ERA in 15 starts through mid-June.
 In May, the Indians traded Jim Perry to the Oakland Athletics after he began the season with a 1-6 record and 6.69 ERA; it would turn out to be his final major league season.